-- A handful of fresh thyme sprigs or 1 1/2 teaspoon dried leaves
+- 1 handful fresh thyme springs or 1 ½ teaspoon dried leaves

-- 1 tablespoon plus 2 teaspoons of olive oil divided use
+- 1 tablespoon olive oil (+ 2 teaspoons) divided use

 - 4 tablespoons olive oil

-- To trim artichokes - Cut the stem end flush to the base, then cut off the top 1/3 of the artichoke.
+- First trim artichokes - Cut the stem end flush to the base, then cut off the top ⅓ of the artichoke.
 Using a serrated knife makes it easier.
 Trim the sharp barbs from the leaf tips with scissors.
 Rub the artichokes all over with a cut lemon as you work to minimize any browning.

 - Place artichokes in a large pot big enough to hold them in a single layer pot.
-Add about two inches of water.
+Add about 3" inches of water.
 Squeeze in the spent lemons from your prep work.
 Add the bay leaf, garlic cloves, salt, pepper, 2 teaspoons olive oil and herbs.
 You can use a flat steamer basket or place the artichokes in the pot without.

 - Place lid on top, turn heat to medium high and bring pot to where steam is coming out from under the lid.
 Turn heat down to medium low and steam artichokes until tender.
 Timing will depend on size, from 35-45- minutes.
 Peak in the pot occasionally (quickly) to be sure the water does not run dry.
 Artichokes are done when you can easily pull a leaf from near the center.
 If you have to tug, give them a few more minutes until a leaf comes out easily.

-- When artichokes are done, remove them from the pot and allow to cool enough to handle.
+- When done, remove artichokes from the pot and allow to cool enough to handle.
 While they are warm, slice them from top to bottom with a large sharp knife and remove the fuzzy center choke.
-You can scrape them out with a spoon.
+Scrape them out with a spoon.

 - To make the dipping sauce, melt all ingredients together in the microwave or a small pot and stir.
 Adjust seasoning for your taste with salt and pepper.